-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Howard Berkes is in Beckley, West Virginia, where investigators presented an of a year-long probe.

-Kevin Stricklin is the coal mine safety chief at the Mine Safety and Health Administration.
+HOWARD BERKES: Kevin Stricklin is the coal mine safety chief at the Mine Safety and Health Administration.

-Stricklin also says his investigators documented a pattern of intimidation at Upper Big Branch.
+BERKES: Stricklin also says his investigators documented a pattern of intimidation at Upper Big Branch.

-Mr. STRICKLIN: Upper management threatened to fire frontline supervisors for not meeting production goals.
+STRICKLIN: Upper management threatened to fire frontline supervisors for not meeting production goals.
 Safety hazards such as insufficient air were not acceptable excuses for not running coal.
 A section foreman was fired for delaying production for about an hour to fix ventilation problems.
 One of the victims was told if you can't go up there to run coal, just bring your bucket outside and go home.

-His widow Gina Jones told me last night that Dean resisted the pressure to ignore safety.
+BERKES: His widow Gina Jones told me last night that Dean resisted the pressure to ignore safety.

-Clay Mullins is worried more about the mine safety agency itself.
+BERKES: Clay Mullins is worried more about the mine safety agency itself.
 Mullins lost his brother Rex at Upper Big Branch.

-Mr. CLAY MULLINS: It's MSHA's job and the state's job to enforce the law and make sure that Massey does their job.
+CLAY MULLINS: It's MSHA's job and the state's job to enforce the law and make sure that Massey does their job.
 And all three of them failed at their job.
-If they had enforced the laws that they had then, we wouldnt be here sitting and talking because this accident would not have happened.
+If they had enforced the laws that they had then, we wouldn't be here sitting and talking because this accident would not have happened.

-These waves of information were difficult last night for Bobbie Pauley, a coal miner herself, who lost her fiance, Boone Payne, when Upper Big Branch exploded.
+BERKES: These waves of information were difficult last night for Bobbie Pauley, a coal miner herself, who lost her fiance, Boone Payne, when Upper Big Branch exploded.

-Howard Berkes, NPR News, Beckley, West Virginia.
+BERKES: Howard Berkes, NPR News, Beckley, West Virginia.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.